-- 16.1 It is the understanding of the parties that this article is not inconsistent with the principles enunciated in the Senate/Board policy on Confidentiality, approved by the Executive Committee of Senate on October 8, 1975. - 16.2 An employee shall have the right to examine all of their personnel files during normal business hours, provided that any confidential letters of recommendation solicited shall be held confidential except as provided for in this article.
-At any time, however, members may request and shall obtain the names of the authors of all confidential letters or assessments held in their personnel files.

-- 16.3 Employees shall have the right to have all of their files supplemented or corrected in the event of error or inadequacy.
+16.1 It is the understanding of the parties that this article is not inconsistent with the principles enunciated in the Senate/Board policy on Confidentiality, approved by the Executive Committee

+- of Senate on October 8, 1975. - 16.2 An employee shall have the right to examine all of their personnel files during normal business hours, provided that any confidential letters of recommendation solicited shall be held confidential except as provided for in this article.
+At any time, however, members may request and shall obtain the names of the authors of all confidential letters or assessments held in their personnel files. - 16.3 Employees shall have the right to have all of their files supplemented or corrected in the event of error or inadequacy.
 In the event of alleged distortion, employees shall have the right to provide additional material for inclusion in their personnel files. - 16.4 Employees shall have the right to have the Employer prepare, at the employee's expense, copies of their files excluding confidential letters or assessments except as provided hereunder. - 16.5 (a) No anonymous material shall be kept by the Employer concerning any employee.
 If introduced, such material shall be sufficient in and of itself to invalidate the proceedings.
-Statistical information gathered pursuant to Article 26 shall not be considered anonymous material.
-Non-statistical information gathered pursuant to Article 26, however, shall not be exempt from the provisions of this article. - (b) Where the Employer places a signed student comment on an employee's file: - (i) the employee shall be promptly advised of the substance of the complaint in such a form as will preserve the confidentiality of the complainant(s); - (ii) the employee shall be given an opportunity to place a comment or rebuttal on the file; - (iii) the student's names shall only be disclosed with their consent; - (iv) the Employer may only use the complaint in a career decision if the student's names are disclosed to the employee; - (v) if the students do not consent to the disclosure of their names, then upon completion of final grade reports the document, along with the employee's rebuttal, shall be removed from the file and destroyed; - (vi) if the students' names are disclosed, the employee shall, at that time, be given an opportunity to place a further comment or rebuttal on the file. - (c) When written student comments are retained copies shall be placed in the employee's file in accordance with Article 16.5(b), and shall be forwarded to the employee. - (d) Where a document pertaining to an employee's performance or to a disciplinary matter, and which has not already been sent to the employee, is to be added to the employee's file held in the office of the Vice-President (Academic), the relevant Dean or Director, or the University Librarian, a copy shall, subject to any confidentiality restrictions set out in this Collective Agreement, be sent to the employee. - (e) Except for student complaints under Article 16.5 (a) (c), when the university receives a signed written complaint filed with the Employer against a CUASA member that results in a formal inquiry or investigation, the employee will be notified within fifteen (15) working days of the receipt of the complaint and advised to notify CUASA.
+Statistical information gathered pursuant to Article 25 shall not be considered anonymous material.
+Non-statistical information gathered pursuant to Article 25, however, shall not be exempt from the provisions of this article. - (b) When the university receives a signed written complaint filed with the Employer against a CUASA member, the employee will be notified within fifteen (15) working days of the receipt of the complaint and advised to notify CUASA.
 A copy of the letter advising the member to contact CUASA shall be sent to the Association.

-- (f) For any formal inquiry/investigation, the Employer shall notify the employee of any additional steps before they occur throughout the process and inform the employee when the process is concluded. - 16.6 Personnel files of employees shall be kept only by the Chairs, Deans, Directors of schools and institutes, University Librarian and the Office of the President of the University. - 16.7 Letters or assessments received in relation to the appointment of an employee shall be confidential and shall not be shown to the candidate before or after their appointment.
+The employee shall be given an opportunity to place a comment or rebuttal on the file. - (c) For any formal inquiry/investigation, the Employer shall notify the employee of any additional steps before they occur throughout the process and inform the employee when the process is concluded. - 16.6 Personnel files of employees shall be kept only by the Chairs, Deans, Directors of schools and institutes, University Librarian and the Office of the President of the University. - 16.7 Letters or assessments received in relation to the appointment of an employee shall be confidential and shall not be shown to the candidate before or after their appointment.
 Such letters or assessments shall either be destroyed or returned to the sender within three (3) months of any appointment.
 Such letters or assessments, if maintained contrary to this policy, shall not be submitted as evidence in any subsequent proceeding involving an employee.
-Letters currently in the files, and over three (3) months of the signing of this Collective Agreement and shall not be used in any proceeding involving an employee of the bargaining unit. - 16.8 Letters or assessments in relation to promotion shall be solicited by the appropriate Dean, (a) University Librarian or their designates (hereafter in this clause the Dean).
-The Dean shall request a list of possible referees from the candidate.
-If the Dean desires to solicit additional references or assessments, they shall so inform the candidate and submit the names of the proposed referees to the candidate who shall have the right to comment in writing on the names suggested and to have such comments included in their official dossier.
-In submitting letters of reference or assessments to the Promotion Committee whether the referees or assessors were suggested by the candidate, the Chairperson or the Dean shall be indicated.
-Such letters and assessments in connection with promotion shall be confidential and shall not be shown to the candidate except where the candidate proceeds to arbitration under Article 4 (Academic Freedom) or Article 5 (No Discrimination) of the Collective Agreement.
-All letters and assessments in relation to promotion shall be destroyed at the end of the relevant period.
-Such letters or assessments, if maintained contrary to this policy, shall not be submitted as evidence in any subsequent proceeding involving any employee. - (b) An employee may, however, request in writing to their Dean or the University Librarian within thirty (30) days of the date of the President's letter which informs them of the final disposition of their candidacy for promotion that the Dean or the University Librarian retain the letters or assessments received concerning their candidacy.
-If an employee so requests, the Dean or the University Librarian shall retain all letters or assessments concerning the candidacy in question and shall submit them at the next consideration of the candidate.
-Such letters shall not be retained beyond the next consideration of the candidate, unless a new request is received.
-An employee may, in order to determine whether they should request the retention of their letters and/or assessments, consult the Chair/Director of their department or departmental promotion committee or equivalent committee in the Library who may, in order to preserve confidentiality, limit their advice to a simple statement in favour of or against the retention of the letters or assessments in question.
+Letters currently in the files, and over three (3) months old, in relation to appointment shall be either destroyed or returned to the sender within three (3) months of the signing of this Collective Agreement and shall not be used in any proceeding involving an employee of the bargaining unit. - 16.8 (a) All letters and assessments in relation to promotion shall be destroyed at the end of the relevant period but not prior to the expiration of any deadlines for appeals or grievances.
+Such letters or assessments, if maintained contrary to this policy, shall not be submitted as evidence in any subsequent proceeding involving any employee.